 There may come a time when you need to swap out the cables for your PSU.
 You might need new cables for effectiveness, or you may wish to change them up for aesthetic purposes.
 Either one is fine, but there are a few things to keep in mind.

 In most cases, one of the best ways to do this is to get cables that are rated and tested for the brand and model of the PSU that you have.
-It is important to remember that even cables coming from the same brand might not be the right kind for your PSU.
+However, it is important to remember that even cables coming from the same brand might not be the right kind for your PSU.

 It’s always a good idea to double-check whether specific cables you’re interested in could be a good fit for your PSU.
 Using improper cables could have a few results.

-For other kinds of cables that are part of the PSU, a bit more care might be needed.
+For other cables that are part of the PSU, a bit more care might be needed.
 Non-modular PSUs have some standard connections within each brand that can make replacing the cables a relatively simple affair.
 Conversely, non-modular cables are not standardized, and you should not try to mix and match them with your model of PSU.